-One of the things I keep getting asked about recently and that appears to be getting more popular within physiotherapy is the use of breathing techniques for musculoskeletal conditions.
-Not having considered this much in my practice I thought I would take a look at the role of breathing training and see if it is something I should be focusing on in things such as back, neck, and shoulder pains.
+One of the things I keep getting asked about and that appears to be getting more popular within physiotherapy is breathing re-training for musculoskeletal conditions and rehab.
+Not having considered this much in my practice I thought I would take a look at the role of breathing re-training and see if it is something I should be using more for things such as back, neck, and shoulder pain.

-Now breathing techniques and respiratory training are key interventions for our colleagues who work with patients with cardio-respiratory conditions such as COPD, Cystic Fibrous etc etc, but should we be using these techniques for musculoskeletal conditions?
-Personally, as an MSK physio breathing is something I don’t often consider for patients I see as usually there are far more important things to focus on.
+Now respiratory training methods are key interventions for our colleagues who work with cardio-respiratory conditions such as Cystic Fibrous, Chronic Obstructive Pulmonary Disease etc, but are they also something that should be used for musculoskeletal conditions such as back pain?
+As an MSK physio breathing is something I don’t often consider for most patients as usually, they don’t tell me its an issue for them and they usually have other more important things to focus on.

-Now that’s not to say breathing is not important, in fact, breathing is an essential activity and I highly recommend everyone does it regularly, but usually I think the best type of breathing is the type you do without thinking about it, usually inhaling followed by exhaling and repeating as often as needed I find works just fine.
+Now that’s not to say breathing is not important, in fact, its a pretty VITAL activity for general health and well being.
+Without breathing things tend to go downhill very quickly, therefore I do highly recommend that everyone I see does it.
+However, I think the best type of breathing is the type you do without thinking about it, usually inhaling followed by exhaling and repeating as often as needed.

-However, I do recognise that pain, anxiety, fear, and physical exertion can affect breathing, often increasing its rate, reducing its tidal volume, and even causing it to stop at times, and I do see some of these things occur in some of my patients in response to some of the tasks I ask them to do.
-So I do occasionally get a patient who I can see is tense, guarded, and holding their breath to take a few deep slow breaths before they do something they anticipate will hurt.
-I also get some patients who I can see are breathing too fast or too shallow due to fear or anxiety to also take a few deep slow breaths to help calm and slow their breathing rate down.
+But, I do recognise that pain, anxiety, fear, and physical exertion can and do affect breathing, often increasing its rate, reducing its tidal volume, and even causing it to stop, and I do see these things in some of my patients from time to time.
+Therefore, occasionally I will get a patient who I can see is tense, guarded, and holding their breath to take a few conscious deep slow breaths before they do something they anticipate will hurt.

-So I do focus on breathing in MSK patients from time to time, but this certainly isn’t intentional and certainly doesn’t use any fancy techniques, and it isn’t something I usually ask patients to focus on as part of their treatment.
-But there are some therapists who do advocate that MSK therapists should focus more on breathing techniques with their back, hip, knee or any other MSK patients to help them function better, and I can kind of understand this thinking.
+So occasionally breathing in MSK patients is relevant, but this isn’t anything fancy, and it isn’t something I usually ask patients to focus on as part of their treatment.
+But there are some therapists who do advocate that MSK therapists should be focusing more on breathing techniques with their MSK patients to help them function better, and I can kind of understand this.

-However, there are some others such as the bonkers Postural Restoration Institute who advocate that we should go a lot further into breathing re-training and get our patients to focus on their diaphragms, chest expansions, and inspiratory muscle strength, even blowing up balloons with their arms and legs waving about in the air and doing some other weird and wacky shit.
-Or there is the bat shit crazy Naudi Aguilar from Functional Patterns who thinks you need to wrap elastic bands aound your ribs and push out against them when breathing.
+They get patients to focus on their diaphragms, chest expansions, and inspiratory muscles by blowing up balloons with their arms and legs waving about in the air, doing some really weird and wacky shit.
+There is also crazy dude from Functional Patterns who thinks you need to wrap elastic bands around your ribs and push out against them when breathing.
 This profession never ceases to amaze me with some of the daft and stupid things it thinks is both useful or effective for pain or disability.

-Simply put this kind of stupidity is nothing more than a waste of time, energy, and money.
-I’m sure many of the advocates of these techniques will tell you about all the patients they have helped, but im afraid to say the reasons why their stupid interventions work are not by the explanations given, instead it will be due a host of other non-specific effects that I have discussed before here.
+Anyway, this kind of stupidity is nothing more than a waste of time, energy, and money.
+I’m sure many of the advocates of these techniques will tell you about all the patients they have helped, but why their techniques and interventions work are not known despite their claims and explanations as there are NO controlled studies comparing them against sham or placebos.

-What these masks actually do is reduce the airflow into your lungs so increasing the effort to breathe, this is whats called inspiratory muscle training.
+What these masks actually do is reduce the airflow into your lungs so increasing the effort to breathe.
+This is called inspiratory muscle training.
 This is a bit like trying to breathe through a straw or a pillow that is being smothered over your face.
 Now our cardio-respiratory colleagues will tell us that this is an effective intervention for those with respiratory conditions or disease, that is inspiratory muscle training by the way, not pillow smothering!

 However, there is little evidence that inspiratory muscle training and these masks help improve athletic performance or do anything significant except make you look like a twat.
 There are some studies that show the effects of inspiratory muscle training improve respiratory function in athletes, but surprisingly no evidence that this translates into improvements in their athletic performance.

-Don’t get me wrong using some simple breathing techniques when training can be useful.
-For example, breathing in deeply and holding the breath at the bottom of a heavy squat or deadlift can help brace and splint the abdomen and trunk via the Valsalva manoeuvre, thrn breathing out forcefully during the effort phase of the lift can help generate power, but thats about it.
-Again when it comes to training and breathing, my advice is simple… do it as much and as often required.
+Now using some simple breathing techniques when training can be useful, for example, holding the breath to splint the abdomen during a heavy squat or deadlift can help brace the trunk via the Valsalva manoeuvre, and then breathing out forcefully during the effort phase of the lift can help generate power, but thats about it.

 As always, thanks for reading.